LOAN MODIFICATION LAWYERS in Ogden, Salt Lake City, and Utah County

 In order to win in court you will need to find a way to make the loan modification enforceable.
 If you only got an oral modification, your argument will be tough and you almost always lose.
 The only way to win in this case is if you were current on your loan before entering into the loan modification.
 This is necessary for the third reason outlined in the paragraph above.

 If you do have some documentation your path will be easier.
 Even though the lender does not sign the document, you can still succeed if you can show performance by both parties.
-This presents an issue that must be litigated and you should consult an attorney at Arnold & Wadsworth.
+This presents an issue that must be litigated and you should consult an attorney at Arnold, Wadsworth & Coggins.

 If you really want to keep your house even though the lender is demanding a large sum of money lest foreclosure ensue, your options are to either come up with the money or file for bankruptcy.
 You will need to file a Chapter 13 bankruptcy, which will allow you to pay the unpaid arrears over a number of years, and you will automatically get caught up on your payments and brought into current status.

-Attorney Matt Wadsworth is a partner at Arnold & Wadsworth and practices in Ogden, Utah and Salt Lake City, Utah in the areas of general civil litigation concerning loan modifications, loan fraud and bankruptcy.
+Attorney Matt Wadsworth is a partner at Arnold, Wadsworth & Coggins and practices in Salt Lake City, Odgen, and Utah County, Utah in the areas of general civil litigation concerning loan modifications, loan fraud and bankruptcy.